workingDog/ScalaMS/readme.md

 This library **ScalaMS** is a Scala interface to the SPATIAL ILLUSIONS [Military Unit Symbols in JavaScript](http://www.spatialillusions.com/milsymbol), milsymbol.js.

-[milsymbol.js](https://github.com/spatialillusions/milsymbol) is a library in pure javascript that creates SVG symbols according to MIL-STD-2525C, MIL-STD-2525D and NATO STANAG APP6(b).
+[milsymbol.js](https://github.com/spatialillusions/milsymbol) is a library in pure JavaScript that creates SVG symbols according to MIL-STD-2525C, MIL-STD-2525D and NATO STANAG APP6(b).

 ## References